Environmental Data Literacy

 Below is a brief graphical depiction of how analysis works in the real world.
 In this class, we will work on all of these components using the open-source R language.

 • Visualize: Visualizing data is key to understanding.
-In the image below, notice that the variables X and Y in all the displayed data sets have equivalent means, standard deviations, and correlation up to 2 decimal places!
+In the image above, notice that the variables X and Y in all the displayed data sets have equivalent means, standard deviations, and correlation up to 2 decimal places!
 We will emphasize visualization, both static and dynamic, throughout this class.

 • Transform: Pulling data into your analysis ecosystem is not sufficient.
-Often, the data needs to be reformatted and reconfigured before it is actually usable.
+Often, the data needs to be reformatted and reconfigured before it is usable—wait until we get to date, time, and space calculations...

 Schematic of typical data analysis workflow, collection, visualization, transformation, modeling, and communication.